The Who This Month! logo

 January 2004

-New music releases: "Yeah!" - Usher featuring Lil Jon and Ludacris; "Toxic" - Britney Spears; "The Reason" - Hoobastank; "This Love" - Maroon 5
+New music releases: "Yeah!" - Usher featuring Lil Jon and Ludacris; "Toxic" - Britney Spears; "Take Me Out" - Franz Ferdinand; "The Reason" - Hoobastank

 The Who Royal Albert Hall hybrid